 CISO and other IT decision-makers in the organization must implement certain security protocols to mitigate the risk of such ever-evolving cyber attacks.
 They must keep the security of data on priority.

-To do so, here are some ‘must follow’ cyber security that can reduce the risk of DDoS attack:
+To do so, here are some ‘must follow’ cyber security that can reduce the risk of DDoS attacks:

 - Get regular vulnerability assessment and penetration testing for your IT infra to check for exploitable security loopholes.